Fertilize in the spring to promote a healthy green lawn.

-Following a lawn fertilizer schedule to keep track of you lawn applications timing.
-In spring and summer many people avoid needing weed killers or fertilizing with grass clippings to feed grasses.
+Following a lawn fertilizer schedule to keep track of your lawn application timing.
+In spring and summer, many people avoid needing weed killers or fertilizing with grass clippings to feed grasses.

-Homeowners using the traditional fertilizer may want two or three light applications per year, one in spring, one mid-summer when the conditions are needed and one “turf-building” application in late fall.
-It will vary depending upon your region and turf type.
+Homeowners using the traditional fertilizer may want two or three light applications per year, one in spring, one in mid-summer when the conditions are needed, and one “turf-building” application in late fall.
+It will vary depending on your region and turf type.

 While all grass doesn’t require as much nitrogen to grow, the amount of nitrogen in lawn fertilizer products can vary greatly.
 A starter fertilizer is often needed for starting a new lawn.